WebAssembly/spec/proposals/gc/Overview.md

 * Allocation of structures on the heap which are garbage collected.
 * Allocation of unstructured byte arrays which are garbage collected.
 * Handles to heap values from the embedder, garbage collected.
-Constructing closures which are  garbage collected.
-Manipulating references to these, as value types.
+* Manipulating references to these, as value types.
-Forming unions of different types, as value types.
+* Forming unions of different types, as value types? (future extension?)
-Defining, allocating, and indexing structures as extensions to imported types.
+* Defining, allocating, and indexing structures as extensions to imported types? (future extension)
-Exceptions
+* Exceptions (separate proposal)
-Direct support for strings?
+* Direct support for strings? (separate proposal)

 ### Efficiency Considerations

-Managed Wasm should inherit the efficiency properties of unmanaged Wasm as much as possible, namely:
+GC support should maintain Wasm's efficiency properties as much as possible, namely:

 * all operations are very cheap, ideally constant time,
 * structures are contiguous, dense chunks of memory,
 * accessing fields are single-indirection loads and stores,
 * allocation is fast,
 * no implicit boxing operations (i.e. no implicit allocation on the heap),
-* primitive values should not need to be boxed to be stored in managed data structures.
+* primitive values should not need to be boxed to be stored in managed data structures,
+* allows ahead-of-time compilation and code caching.

 ### Evaluation